 - One of the three required letters must be a Departmental letter such as Internal Medicine Department Chair, Vice Chair for Education, or Clerkship Director letter.

 - Applying to Multiple Tracks.
 We accommodate those applicants who apply to more than one residency track (General Internal Medicine, Categorical Internal Medicine) by offering a single interview day experience, which will suffice for consideration for both Categorical and GIM programs.
 Many applicants apply to both of these tracks, seeking to familiarize themselves with the unique offerings of each.
 Applying to both tracks will enable applicants to list both program NRMP numbers on their rank list.
 Applying to both tracks is in no way looked upon unfavorably by program leadership – it is indeed a common practice among applicants.

-For the 2022 ERAS® cycle, our program will strongly encourage all applicants to complete a supplemental ERAS application, offered through the AAMC’s ERAS program.
+For the 2023 ERAS® cycle, our program strongly encourages all applicants to complete a supplemental ERAS application, offered through the AAMC’s ERAS program.
 All Applicants are still required to complete the MyERAS application.

 The ERAS Supplemental Application Pilot program is designed to help applicants “signal” their preferences and priorities for the interview season, as well as highlight those characteristics most meaningful to them – ones which they wish to draw particular attention to.
 The additional information collected will help our program staff learn more about your medical education journey, including more meaningful information about work, volunteer, and research experiences, and will help us better identify applicants who fit our program environment and mission.

 This supplemental ERAS application will be delivered on a survey platform that is separate from the MyERAS application and must be completed by September 16, 2022.

 C. THALAMUS www.thalamusgme.com